Types of Solar Energy Explained – PV, Thermal and Hybrid Systems in the UK

 The local climate also matters.
 The local UK climate, characterized by diffuse sunlight rather than high direct normal irradiance (DNI), suits PV and thermal systems differently.
 Solar thermal may see reduced efficiency in less sunny months, while PV panels can still generate usable electricity.

-In the UK, photovoltaic solar energy remains the dominant option for residential installations, thanks to its versatility, declining costs, and suitability for everyday electricity needs.
+In the UK, photovoltaic solar energy remains the dominant type of solar energy for homes, thanks to its versatility, declining costs, and suitability for everyday electricity needs.

 Solar thermal energy, while less common, still plays a niche but valuable role for households with high hot water demand, especially where gas prices are a concern.
 Hybrid PV-T systems are beginning to emerge as an innovative middle ground, combining electricity and heat from a single roof installation, though their adoption remains limited due to higher costs and technical complexity.